TC01/Treemaker/README.md

 Treemaker v0.1
 --------------

-This Treemaker (named generically, because it is fairly generic and extremely extensible) is designed to take EDM Ntuples containing events used in analyses as part of CERN's [CMS collaboration](http://cms.cern.ch/) and turn them into [ROOT](http://root.cern.ch/) ttrees.
+This Treemaker (named generically, because A. it is fairly generic and extremely extensible, and B. because I couldn't come up with a good name) is designed to take EDM Ntuples containing events used in analyses as part of CERN's [CMS collaboration](http://cms.cern.ch/) and turn them into [ROOT](http://root.cern.ch/) ttrees.